 Turning to a professional company to have your documents shred is one of the most secure means of document disposal you can trust in.
-Prevent risk of unauthorized exposure and most importantly, prevent potential information theft and/or fraud with ongoing secure, document shredding.
+Prevent the risk of unauthorized exposure and most importantly, prevent potential information theft and/or fraud with ongoing secure shredding, document shredding.

 Here are some records that you should be including in your shred pile!

 Once you arrive at your final destination, it is in your best interest to securely shred these files because failing to do so can provide thieves with your booking information, giving them thorough details on your specific travels.
 Frequent flier numbers can also be revealed, which gives hackers immediate access to your travel accounts where it’s fairly simple to check into flights or book trips.

 This may seem like a bizarre one but the logic behind it makes perfect sense at the end of the day; these documents show pet names, which studies reveal are usually the most common choices for online passwords.
 Keep records to important appointments, but you should really be shredding anything else from regular check-up situations.

 Resumes are full of juicy information; most specifically they carry personal contact details about you.
 When you stop and think about exactly what is found on a typical resume, it should be no surprise that they are important to shred.
 Resumes reveal one’s address, phone number, name, email address, and employment and education history.
 A thief can quickly learn a lot of information about an individual based on a quick glancing of one’s resume.

 Using the identity of a deceased person is unimaginable, but it does take place here and there.
 In fact, it’s a real outlet that thieves turn to in hopes to fraudulently apply for loans, tax returns, credit card accounts, and more.
 Always shred any obituaries or funeral pamphlets you have printed for the service.
 It is wise to exclude any birth date or maiden name in any public obituaries.